Allow at least three weeks for this adventurous trip into Malaysia's least-developed corners.

 Spectacular jungle scenery, particularly the three-day trek out to a "forest" of limestone towers, and a network of rugged caverns.

-A stepping stone to the remoter corners of Sarawak – not to mention Sabah.
-Don’t miss the caves at Niah National Park, inhabited by humans over 40,000 years ago.
+A stepping stone to the remoter corners of Sarawak.
+Don't miss the caves at Niah National Park, inhabited by humans over 40,000 years ago.

 Set out on some demanding multi-day trekking via remote Kelabit longhouses or up Mount Murud.